lilyneid/writing/blackjack.md

 to you, a dog-sharp sound, right from your door<br>
 and invited you out for drinks and a game of cards.<br>

-I think you got me when I first saw those cards dealt from your hands like weapons.
-You’re good and you know it, sending cheating men to the door, but you always let me stick around.
-Maybe death was necessary, but as your laughter whistled
+I think you got me when I first saw those cards<br>
+dealt from your hands like weapons.
+You’re good<br>
+and you know it, sending cheating men to the door,<br>
+but you always let me stick around.
+Maybe death<br>
+was necessary, but as your laughter whistled<br>
-‘round the room, I felt my soul stir, maybe glow.
+‘round the room, I felt my soul stir, maybe glow.<br>

-I closed that door behind me, because death is nothing but a game of cards.
-Games are good fun, a little bird once whistled.
-But I want that glow.
+I closed that door behind me, because death<br>
+is nothing but a game of cards.
+Games are good<br>
+fun, a little bird once whistled.
+But I want that glow.<br>